tgalarneau/bms/README.md

  * data_type = "float"
  * csv_tag_columns = ["meter"]

-That's it, now open Grafana at 127.0.0.1:3000 or using pi's ip.
-If data doesn't appear on dashboards, launch Telegraf with --debug option, showing output with more information about any errors in processing data.
+That's it, now open Grafana at 127.0.0.1:3000 or substituting pi's ip.
+If data doesn't appear, launch Telegraf with --debug option, showing output with more information about any errors in processing data.

 With linux it's utilizing systemd services with automatic loading on startup and restarting if connection lost.
 * copy service files to /etc/systemd/system/